-- A personal statement highlighting career goals, personal background, and reasons for applying for this residency.
+- A personal statement highlighting your career goals, personal background, and specific reasons for applying for the UCD Ophthalmology Internship.

-- Three to five letters of recommendation from faculty members or veterinary/medical practitioners.
-These letters should address (among other things) aptitude and performance in intellectual and creative pursuits pertinent to scientific research, knowledge of veterinary medicine, clinical skills, ability to apply knowledge in a clinical situation, and ability to communicate and work with others in a team.
+- Three to five letters of recommendation from university faculty members or veterinary/medical practitioners.
+These letters should be emailed directly by the letter writer to faculty members of the UCD Veterinary Ophthalmology Service care of email@example.com.
+These letters should not be included in the packet you submit.
+Letters should address (among other things) your aptitude and performance in intellectual and creative pursuits pertinent to clinical skills, ability to apply knowledge in a clinical situation, knowledge of veterinary medicine, scientific research, and ability to communicate and work with others in a team.

 The University of California, Davis, and the Veterinary Medical Teaching Hospital are interested in candidates who are committed to the highest standards of scholarship and professional activities, and to the development of a campus climate that supports equality and diversity.